 Taylor: And the one before that?

 Peyton: “No Line on the Horizon?”
 I bought it.
-I think I listened to it maybe once.
+Listened to it a few times.
+Didn’t love it.

 Taylor: Okay.
 And when U2 performed “The Joshua Tree” in its entirety, did you go to see it?